Siintya/ApotheCare/README.md

 # ApotheCare
-ApotheCare is a modern online pharmacy platform built with Laravel.
+ApotheCare is a modern online pharmacy platform built with Laravel 11.
 Designed to offer a seamless experience for both customers and pharmacy administrators, ApotheCare ensures that essential medicines are just a few clicks away.

 ## How to install Laravel 11 on Ubuntu 20.04
 1. Install PHP & Composer